How to become a social media manager after BDS

 What are the Roles of a Social Media Manager?

-Some of the core responsibilities are:
+Some of the core responsibilities include:

 - Understanding the target audience

-- Planning content strategically
+- Plan and create content strategically

 - Maintaining consistency across platforms